regebro/pyroma/README.txt

 pyroma
 ======

-Pyroma is a product aimed at giving a rating of how well a package complies with the best practices of Python packaging, as well as a list of issues that could be improved.
+Pyroma rhymes with aroma, and is a product aimed at giving a rating of how well a Python project complies with the best practices of the Python packaging ecosystem, primarily PyPI, pip, Distribute etc, as well as a list of issues that could be improved.

-The aim of this is both to help people make a package that is nice and usable, but also to improve the quality of Python packages, making it easier and more enjoyable to use the vast array of third.party modules for Python.
+The aim of this is both to help people make a project that is nice and usable, but also to improve the quality of Python third-party software, making it easier and more enjoyable to use the vast array of available modules for Python.

 It's written so that there are a library with methods to call from Python, as well as a script, also called pyroma.

-It can be run on a package directory before making a release, or on a distribution before uploading it to the CheeseShop, or you can give it a package name on CheeseShop.
+It can be run on a project directory before making a release, or on a distribution before uploading it to the CheeseShop, or you can give it a package name on CheeseShop.